At the end of "The Zillo Beast Strikes Back" Palpatine gave Dr. Boll her next instructions: to clone the Zillo. It never came up again.

 Alien Sky: Used quite often for the various planets the heroes visit.
 A planet having multiple moons is the most frequent use of this trope.

-Although just vaguely, but in "Mystery of a Thousand Moons" some of said moons were visible from Iego even during the day.
+Although just vaguely, in "Mystery of a Thousand Moons" some of said moons were visible from Iego even during the day.

-Dathomir's sky is blood-red at all times.
+Dathomir's sky is blood-red at all times, and the planet has four moons.

 Mortis's sky was filled with levitating rocks.